-- Using the given Gear Ratio, Diametral Pitch and the number of teeth on the Pinion gear determine the values shown in the table above (except for the Base Diameter (we will solve this using sketch geometry)).
-For the example demonstrated below we will use the following parameters: Gear Ratio (Gr) of 2.5, Diametral Pitch (Pd) of 32 and the Pinion Gear having 24 teeth (N1). - 2.
-Open SolidWorks, open your inches part template (change the precision to 4 digits after the decimal). - 3.
-We will design the Pinion Gear first.
-Using the values given and derived from the formulas in the table above, sketch three concentric circles from the Origin on the Front Plane: Outside Diameter (Do)circle, Root Diameter (Dr) circle and Pitch Diameter (Dp) circle.
-The Root Diameter circle will be a sketch line which will form the edge of gear body with the two other circles being Construction Lines used for geometry in the forming of the gear teeth.
-Your sketch should look similar to the nearby image. - 4.
-Sketch a Construction Line from the Origin vertical beyond the top of the Outside Diameter circle.
+- Using the given Gear Ratio,

+Diametral Pitch and the number of

+teeth on the Pinion gear determine

+the values shown in the table above

+(except for the Base Diameter (we

+will solve this using to be established

+sketch geometry)).
+For the example

+demonstrated below we will use the

+following parameters: Gear Ratio (Gr)

+of 2.5, Diametral Pitch (Pd) of 32 and

+the Pinion Gear having 24 teeth (N1).

+- 2. Open SolidWorks, open your IPS part template (change the precision to 4 digits after the decimal).

+- We will design the Pinion Gear first.

+Using the values given and derived

+from the formulas in the table above,

+sketch three concentric circles from

+the Origin on the Front Plane: Outside Diameter (Do)circle, Root Diameter (Dr) circle and Pitch Diameter (Dp) circle.
+The Root Diameter circle will be a Model Arc Sketch Entity which will form the edge of gear body with the two other circles being Construction Lines used for sketch geometry in the forming of the gear teeth.
+Your sketch should look similar to the nearby image.

+4. Sketch a vertical Construction Line from the Origin beyond the top of the Outside Diameter circle.
 Determine the Quarter Angular Circular Pitch (Ta4) (half of the width of a gear tooth).
-Sketch a second Construction Line slightly to the left of the first and place an angular Smart Dimension between these two lines using the value derived.
-The second line sketched here will serve as the center line to mirror a partial tooth sketch profile to the other side of the tooth.
+Sketch a second Construction Line, from the origin, but vertical, slightly to the left of the first and place, beyond the top of the Outside Diameter circle, and place an angular Smart Dimension between these two lines using the value derived for Ta4.
+The second angular Construction Line will serve as the center line to mirror a partial tooth sketch profile to the other side of the tooth.